mvdan/fdroidcl/README.md

 and notifications, this is a command line client that talks to connected devices via [ADB](https://developer.android.com/tools/help/adb.html).

-This software is **unfinished** and **unstable**.
-Since it lacks JAR verification signature, it also relies solely on HTTPS for security.
-Use at your own risk.

 ### Commands

 	update                Update the index